 - salt and pepper to taste

-- Add the leafy greens and cook for an additional 10-15 minutes.
-Add the red pepper flakes, and salt and pepper to taste.
+Once all the mixed vegetables are cooked through, add the leafy green and cook for an additional 10-15 minutes.
+Add the red pepper flakes, salt, and pepper.

 I enjoy this sauce with pasta and a sprinkle of grated cheese on top!
 You can also use letovers to cook an egg in for breakfast.